jragbeer/MSc-First-Term/README.md

 This is a repository for my code for my MSc courses

 This will include:
-  Labs for ML course
+  -Labs for ML course
-  Assignments for Big Data Tools course
+  -Assignments for Big Data Tools course
-  Assignments for Algorithm Programming course
+  -Assignments for Algorithm Programming course